git-developer/RCSwitchFirmata/README.md

 ###Signal quality
 The signal quality depends on the quality of the RF modules and the antenna.

-* Each RF module should have an antenna with a length of ? = c<sub>0</sub>/f (speed of light divided by frequency) or a fraction of it.
-An effective and cheap antenna is a copper wire with the length of ?/4, e.g. 17.4 cm for 433 MHz.
+* Each RF module should have an antenna with a length of λ = c<sub>0</sub>/f (speed of light divided by frequency) or a fraction of it.
+An effective and cheap antenna is a copper wire with the length of λ/4, e.g. 17.4 cm for 433 MHz.
 * Even very cheap senders (XY-FST, FS1000A) have shown good results.
 * For best results, a superheterodyne receiver (RXB6) is recommended.
 Very cheap receivers (XY-MK-5V) may work, but this depends on the environment and the sensitivity of controlled devices.